404Exist/laravel-datatable-cruds/README.md

 ### select()

-you can use this method to make a `select` tag. this method accepts two prameters the first one for options label column name by default its `name` and the second one is for options value column name by default its `id`.
+you can use this method to make a `select` tag. this method accepts two parameters the first one for options label column name by default its `name` and the second one is for options value column name by default its `id`.
 ```php
 $datatable->input("select")->select("name.en")->options([
         ["id" => 1, "name" => ["en" => "datatable-1"]],